 To enhance education in a 21st century environment, Everett Public Schools will issue each student a laptop for school use.
-Students are expected to bring this laptop to each class, charge it fully each night, and abide by the district's "acceptable use" policy.
+Students are expected to bring this laptop to each class, charge it fully each night, and abide by the district's Student Technology Use Agreement.
 Because these devices will be installed and updated with software required for courses, personal electronic devices are not acceptable substitutes for school-issued laptops.